qortmdgh4141/Comparing-the-Effect-of-Transfer-Learning-on-ResNet-for-Classification-Problems/README.md

   <br>
   <em> Figure 2) Age-wise Distribution of Korean Facial Data Labels
 </p>

+- _For this purpose, additional preprocessing was performed during the dataset's labeling process.
+The ages were classified into eight categories based on age groups: 0-9 years, 13-19 years, 20-29 years, 30-39 years, 40-49 years, 50-59 years, 60-69 years, and 70 years and above._ <br/>

-- _To overcome these issues, I have designed experiments by considering various training strategies that have been validated in previous research._ <br/> <br/>
+- _To overcome these issues, I have designed experiments by considering various training strategies that have been validated in previous research._ <br/><br/>

 ### 3. &nbsp; Experimental Methodology <br/><br/>